 Skip to content

-A skill is a directory containing a SKILL.md file.
+A skill is defined by a directory containing a SKILL.md file.
 Let’s create an API Auditor skill that helps you verify if local or remote endpoints are responding correctly.

 Terminal window